hossainchisty/TurboMove-Ride-Sharing-Platform/README.md

+### T u r b o M o v e 🚚 is a ride-sharing and logistics platform.

 User Authentication: Implement user registration and login functionality to secure user accounts and protect sensitive information.

 Ride Booking: Allow users to book rides by specifying the pickup and drop-off locations, preferred time, and number of passengers.
 Provide real-time updates on ride availability, estimated fares, and driver details.